Who, What, and How We Represent Matters.

 This is an important detail to remember because failing to file a lawsuit within the appropriate two-year window can mean losing your right to bring a claim.

-When you work with a fatal accident attorney, they will make sure that you file all of the required information within the statute of limitations so your rights are preserved.
+When you work with an Austin wrongful death attorney, they will make sure that you file all of the required information within the statute of limitations so your rights are preserved.

 When Should I Contact an 18-Wheeler Accident Lawyer?

-Contacting an attorney after the death of your loved one may be the last thing on your mind — but it may be one of the most important things you do if an accident with a commercial truck led to their death.
+Contacting an Austin truck accident attorney after the death of your loved one may be the last thing on your mind — but it may be one of the most important things you do if an accident with a commercial truck leads to their death.
 You should get in touch with an 18-wheeler accident lawyer as soon as possible after a collision, fatal or otherwise.

 The sooner you contact a lawyer, the sooner they can start gathering and preserving evidence that may be vital in your case.